MartinHeroux/spike2py/docs/source/pages/tutorials.rst

 Applying one method at a time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Let's start off by by removing the mean from the `Flow` channel.
-To validate our work, let's visualise the `Flow` channel before and after the mean has been removed by calling the its `plot` method.
+To validate our work, let's visualise the `Flow` channel before and after the mean has been removed by calling the `plot` method.

 .. code-block:: python